 A: You may have an infection or damage to your ear.
 Earplugs should never be painful.
 They can be uncomfortable if you aren’t wearing ones that are right for you, but, pain or ringing in your ears is not normal.
 Stop using them immediately and if the pain and ringing persist, see your doctor as soon as you can.

-Final thoughts on earplugs
+Final thoughts on earplugs for sleeping

 It’s not often that a solution to a problem can be so inexpensive.